fiso64/lenovoremap/README.md

 # lenovoremap

-Provides Vantage-like F12 customization options for the `F4`-`F12` keys.
+Provides Vantage-like F12 customization options for the `F4`-`F12` special keys.
 Python version of https://github.com/csavalas/HotkeyMapper/.
 The script must be run with administrator rights.

 Included program `ahksend.exe` can be used to execute shortcuts, see https://www.autohotkey.com/docs/v2/lib/Send.htm for key reference.